2026-04-18 23:31:40 -04:00

 • Save/recall parameter configurations

-• YAML-based patch storage
+• YAML-based patch storage in save/

 • Multiple patch slots per save file